You are here

 - Consultation: Alignment with European medical device regulatory framework (pdf,201kb)

-- Consultation: Alignment with European medical device regulatory framework (Microsoft Word,107kb)
+- Consultation: Alignment with European medical device regulatory framework (docx,107kb)

 Document released for consultation on Friday, 28 July 2017.

-Interested parties should respond by close of business Friday, 25 August 2017.
+Interested parties responded by close of business Friday, 25 August 2017.

 Feedback will be released following consideration of submissions. (see 'What will happen').